7ombie/7ombie/README.md

 assembly languages (which were historically inspired by languages like 6502 Assembly).

-Note: While PHANTASM will always be developed as its own project, unrelated to the Ellex 80, the Ellex 80 platform depends on PHANTASM as its official assembler and programming language (though WAT is still supported, as there are those that enjoy using it).
+Note: While PHANTASM will always be developed as its own project, unrelated to the Ellex 80, the Ellex 80 platform depends on PHANTASM as its official assembler and programming language.

+PHANTASM will be my personal focus for the next year or two (at least), but Ellex 80 applications are ideal usecases for the PHANTASM project (Ellex 80 was literally the motivation for creating PHANTASM), so the Ellex 80 project will be developed concurrently, just very casually for the foreseeable.

 The Ellex Chip Set
 ------------------